Written By: Md Sayful Alam Murshed

 - The debugger continually focuses on the next element to be executed.

-Now, to start debugging you need to press the ‘Start’ button (‘Step Over’ and ‘Continue’ button will be enabled after clicking on ‘Start’)
+Now, to start debugging you need to press the ‘Start’ button (‘Step Over’ and ‘Continue’ buttons will be enabled after clicking on ‘Start’)

 Let’s say you are extracting the values from the Response Body via JSON Extractor in your script.
 To fetch the value, you have already added JSON Extractor and defined the required fields which are ‘Names of created variables’, ‘JSON Path expressions’, ‘Match No’ and ‘Default Values’.
 Now, you want to validate the JSON Extractor via ‘BlazeMeter Step-by-Step Debugger’ whether it is working correctly or not.
 So,